FeiYao-Edinburgh/CS-hardware-software/Fortran/fortranNotes.md

 ```
 39. Previously I saw `real, dimension(10) :: x` and `real :: x(10)`.
 They are two different ways of declaring an array, see p.49-50 in Modern Fortran.
 40. Array constructor can be achieved by `(/ /)` and `[]`.
 The latter is introduced in Fortran 2003, said p.52 in Modern Fortran.
-41. When assigning values to arrays, we would like to use array constructors to make our life easier.
+41. When assigning values to arrays, we would like to use implied-do loops in array constructors to make our life easier.
 ```
 integer::x(10),i,y(20),j
 x=(/ (i,i=1,10,1) /)
 !
-Array constructors can be even more useful for repeating elements shown below. y=(/ (1,2,i=1,10,1) /) ! y will become (1,2,1,2,...,1,2) !
-Array constructors can even use more than 1 indexVar shown below. y=(/ ((i*j,i=1,4),j=1,5) /) ! y will become (1,2,3,4,2,4,6,8,...,5,10,15,20) y=(/ ((1,2,i=1,2),j=1,5) /) !
-Extreme example, y will become (1,2,1,2,...,1,2)
+Implied-do loops can be even more useful for repeating elements shown below. y=(/ (1,2,i=1,10,1) /) ! y will become (1,2,1,2,...,1,2) !
+Implied-do loops can even use more than 1 indexVar shown below. y=(/ ((i*j,i=1,4),j=1,5) /) ! y will become (1,2,3,4,2,4,6,8,...,5,10,15,20) y=(/ ((1,2,i=1,2),j=1,5) /) !
+Extreme example, y will become (1,2,1,2,...,1,2) !
+Implied-do loops can also be used for outputing array elements in a row-major style. print*,inArray print*,((inArray(i,j),j=1,cols),i=1,rows)
 ```
+42.